QubesOS/qubes-doc/user/how-to-guides/how-to-back-up-restore-and-migrate.md

 - /doc/BackupRestore/
 - /wiki/BackupRestore/
 ref: 199
-title: How to Back Up, Restore, and Migrate
+title: How to back up, restore, and migrate
 ---

 With Qubes, it's easy and secure to back up and restore your whole system, as